bayesxl/website/vision_and_values.md

 ### Why Bayes?

 Firstly, a Bayesian AI is human-friendly.
-Its transparency makes it trustworthy, and able to act on our behalf.
+Its transparency makes it trustworthy in acting on our behalf.
-A Bayesian AI is a good listener to its human partner, and will be stronger for the contextual information we give it. and makes efficient use of the data we label.
+A Bayesian AI is a good listener to its human partner, and will be stronger for the contextual information we give it.
+As a result of this contextual information, it needs fewer data: a Bayesian AI is data-efficient.

 Secondly, Bayes has survived more than two-and-a-half centuries of people (unsuccessfully) trying to kill it off.
 No other approach to AI has proved so useful for so long.